oshai/kotlin-logging/README.md

 ```Kotlin
 logger.debug{"lazy eavluated $message"}
 ```
-(gets evaluated only for printed log levels)
+(gets evaluated only if the log level is enabled at runtime)

-In cases the Companion object already extending other class it is recommend to implement the `HasLogging` interface:
+In cases the `Companion` object already extending other class it is recommend to implement the `HasLogging` interface:
 ```Kotlin
 companion object: Any(), HasLogging {
   override val logger = logger()